evan203/papermc-script/README.md

 2. `wget https://raw.githubusercontent.com/evan203/papermc-script/master/start.sh`

 ### Usage
 Running `./start.sh` will download the latest version of papermc in the minecraft version you specify.
 If you already have the most updated server jar, nothing will change.
+You will have to specify how much ram to allocate to the server.
 Then, it will sart a server with optimized JVM flags.